Our Review Process

 Pre and post-breakfast, pre and post-lunch, pre and post-dinner, 3 am, and random levels.
 Checking the levels at these intervals would help you identify the dose of insulin required and to check if the dose is correct even after a few months.
 These readings help the doctors to see if the management plan is working well.

 In case the question is “how long after taking insulin should I check blood sugar?”
 The answer would be around 15-30 minutes as that is how much time it takes for the short-acting insulin to take effect.
+Also know about random blood sugar range.

 Checking blood sugar levels almost becomes second nature to a person with diabetes because of the frequency that they have to do it.
 It is one of the key aspects to maintain a healthy life by keeping this range to the best and most optimal level.
 Use your glucometer as much as you would like – the more frequent the testing, the better.
+Also read about fasting blood sugar levels.

 How often to check blood sugar for non-diabetic would be twice a year in the form of an HbA1c test.
 They may not feel the need to check daily levels as it would be unnecessary.
 However, a routine check-up to ensure that no symptoms of diabetes have emerged can be done once every 6 months.